BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="loadRewards"></a>loadRewards([bucket])

-Reward balances change randomly on the backend when certain actions are taken (defined by your rules), so you'll need to make an asynchronous call to retrieve the balance.
-Here is the syntax:
+Reward balances change on the backend when certain actions are taken (defined by your rules), so you'll need to make an asynchronous call to retrieve the balance.
+Here's the syntax:

 **Parameters**